Mackay – Where to Stay, Where to Play.

 Mackay’s Marina precinct is a popular destination for tourists and locals.
 Twice awarded Marina of the Year, its facilities and outlets include a residential village, shops, cafes, bars and contemporary restaurants showcasing local produce and flavours.

-The Marina is also home to Mackay’s premier accommodation, the Clarion Hotel Mackay Marina.
+The Marina is also home to Mackay’s premier accommodation, the Mackay Marina Hotel.
 The self rated 4.5 star hotel with views to the turquoise waters of the Coral Sea offers the ideal location to explore all the Mackay-Isaac region has to offer, and is a short drive from the city centre and only 20 minutes from Mackay airport.

 With parks and gardens, scenic drives and walks, shopping, spas and retreats, historical sites and heritage locations, bars and restaurants, natural attractions, zoos, sanctuaries, aquariums and wildlife parks, sports and recreations facilities, it’s no wonder Mackay is the place to stay and the place to play.